MeesaJarJar/MeesaMultisMaker/README.md

 - Ensure selected multis have components
 - Try adjusting kernel size and epochs

+**Google Colab session disconnects**
+- Free Colab sessions have time limits and will disconnect after inactivity
+- Simply re-run the script to start a new session
+- You'll get a new pinggy URL each time

 ### Getting Help

 - **GitHub Issues:** [Report bugs or request features](https://github.com/MeesaJarJar/MeesaMultisMaker/issues)
-- **Discord:** Join our community server for support and sharing creations
+- **Discord:** [Join our community server](https://discord.gg/MpBe7cJDqV) for support and sharing creations

 ---